karmatsrgrg/fristRepo/README.md

 # fristRepo
-This is a demo repository
+This is a demo repository.Thank you!
+Author - Karma Tsering Gurung